cXyn-h/Discordpy-Dialogs/README.md

 # Dialoguer (placeholder title)
-Currently on version 3.6.0, in alpha testing to discover use cases. !!!THIS IS YOUR WARNING THINGS ARE STILL A BIT ROUGH!!!
-Started and created as a system to manage interactive dialogs for a discord bot, but further designed to extend to situations where the system waits for a variety of events with possibly multiple entities traversing the same graph layout.
-Version 2.0 is pretty much deprecated<br/>
+Currently on version Alpha 3.8.0.
+YYAML format is functionally complete for alpha plans and mostly stable, but in alpha testing to discover use cases. !!!THIS IS YOUR WARNING THINGS ARE STILL A BIT ROUGH!!!
+Started and created as a system to manage interactive dialogs for a Discord bot, but further designed to extend to situations where the system waits for a variety of events with possibly multiple entities traversing the same graph layout.
+Version 2.0 is pretty much deprecated
 Designed in collaboration with @e-a-h

 __What is this project?__ <br />